MusiCRS: Benchmarking Audio-Centric Conversational Recommendation: MusiCRS Dataset

 \subsection{Dataset Construction}

-\textbf{Large-Scale Reddit Mining and Filtering.} We collected 2.7 million Reddit submissions and 28.5 million comments from high-activity, music-oriented subreddits including \textit{r/classicalmusic}, \textit{r/hiphopheads}, \textit{r/electronicmusic}, \textit{r/metal}, \textit{r/popheads}, \textit{r/indieheads}, and \textit{r/jazz}, following prior large-scale Reddit-based efforts in conversational AI~\cite{baumgartner2020pushshift,yang2018response}.
+\textbf{Large-Scale Reddit Mining and Filtering.} We collected 2.7 million Reddit submissions and 28.5 million comments from high-activity, music-oriented subreddits, including \textit{r/classicalmusic}, \textit{r/hiphopheads}, \textit{r/electronicmusic}, \textit{r/metal}, \textit{r/popheads}, \textit{r/indieheads}, and \textit{r/jazz}, following prior large-scale Reddit-based efforts in conversational AI~\cite{baumgartner2020pushshift,yang2018response}.
 We applied a three-stage filtering pipeline to ensure both musical grounding and conversational quality.
 First, only posts with valid YouTube links were retained, yielding $46,218$ threads linked to external music resources.
-Second, threads with fewer than three first-level replies or comments under five characters were removed, leaving $10,167$ multi-turn discussions with substantive context~\cite{zhang-etal-2018-personalizing}.
+Second, threads with fewer than three first-level replies or comments under five characters were removed, leaving $10,167$ multi-turn discussions with substantive context~\cite{zhang2018personalizing}.
 Finally, we discarded low-interaction threads during human annotation, ensuring the final dataset contained coherent and contextually rich exchanges.

-\textbf{Music Entity Extraction and Query Generation.} We use LLMs to transform Reddit discussions into structured inputs for downstream tasks.
-Entity extraction was performed with \texttt{Qwen2.5-7B}~\cite{qwen2.5}, which identified and categorized songs, artists, and albums from post titles, bodies, and top-level comments.
+\textbf{Music Entity Extraction and Query Generation.} We used LLMs to transform Reddit discussions into structured inputs for downstream tasks.
+Entity extraction was performed with \texttt{Qwen2.5-7B}~\cite{qwen2.5}, identifying and categorizing songs, artists, and albums from post titles, bodies, and top-level comments.
 In parallel, \texttt{gemma-3-12b-it}~\cite{team2025gemma} generated concise, context-preserving queries from each post, capturing user intent to support recommendation and retrieval.

-\textbf{Query Normalization and Enhanced Candidate Selection.} For evaluation, we construct candidate pools that balance ground truth inclusion with realistic candidates: each conversation's candidate pool combines the top $10$ ground truth entities (ranked by comment upvotes) with approximately $90$ additional entities randomly sampled from the same subreddit, then shuffled to eliminate positional bias.
-This approach ensures comprehensive evaluation coverage while maintaining topical coherence within music communities.
+\textbf{Query Normalization and Enhanced Candidate Selection.} For evaluation, we constructed candidate pools that include the ground truth entities while remaining realistic.
+For each conversation, we take the top $10$ ground-truth entities (ranked by comment upvotes) and add about $90$ additional entities randomly sampled from the same subreddit.
+We then shuffle the pool to remove positional bias.
+This design provides broad evaluation coverage while preserving topical coherence within each music community.